krishnaprasad-2001/AdminAssist/README.md

 ## Troubleshooting
 If you already have an existing installation, you'll see the message:
 Existing installation found
-If you want to upgrade the script, please run BK.sh upgrade.
-To upgrade, simply run:
-BK upgrade

 ## Modules
 - BK.sh – Main script handling commands.